Amazon Lightsail Managed Databases Service Level Agreement

 Amazon Lightsail Managed Database SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon Lightsail, or any other Amazon Lightsail performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon Lightsail; (ii) that result from any voluntary actions or inactions from you or any third party (e.g., rebooting a database instance, scaling compute capacity, not scaling storage when the storage is full, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from instances belonging to the 1 GB RAM database instance class or other instance classes which have similar CPU and memory resource limitations; (iv) that result from you not following the guidelines or exceeding the limitations described in the Amazon Lightsail Documentation on the AWS Site; (v) caused by underlying database engine software that lead to repeated database crashes or an inoperable database instance; (vi) that result in long recovery time due to insufficient IO capacity for your database workload; (vii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (viii) arising from our suspension or termination of your right to use Amazon Lightsail in accordance with the Agreement (collectively, the "Amazon Lightsail Managed Database SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon Lightsail, or any other Amazon Lightsail performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon Lightsail; (ii) that result from any voluntary actions or inactions from you (e.g., rebooting a database instance, scaling compute capacity, not scaling storage when the storage is full, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making the encryption keys inaccessible, etc.); (iii) that result from instances belonging to the 1 GB RAM database instance class or other instance classes which have similar CPU and memory resource limitations; (iv) that result from you not following the guidelines or exceeding the limitations described in the Amazon Lightsail Documentation on the AWS Site; (v) caused by underlying database engine software that lead to repeated database crashes or an inoperable database instance; (vi) that result in long recovery time due to insufficient IO capacity for your database workload; (vii) that result from your equipment, software or other technology; or (viii) arising from our suspension or termination of your right to use Amazon Lightsail in accordance with the Agreement (collectively, the "Amazon Lightsail Managed Database SLA Exclusions").

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.